Ohio State University Scholarships

 💰 Cost of Attendance at The Ohio State University (Columbus Campus, 2025–26)

-Below is Ohio State’s estimated cost of attendance for a full-time undergraduate living on campus in Columbus.
-These numbers reflect typical tuition and housing charges before scholarships, grants, or aid are applied.
+Below are Ohio State’s estimated 2025–2026 direct costs for a full-time undergraduate living on campus in Columbus.
+These reflect typical tuition, mandatory fees, and housing costs before financial aid or scholarships are applied.

 Category In-State Out-of-State